Tarlair Swimming Pool

-Tarlair Swimming Pool is a disused lido at the base of a sea cliff just outside Macduff in Aberdeenshire in Scotland.
+Tarlair Swimming Pool is a lido at the base of a sea cliff just outside Macduff in Aberdeenshire in Scotland.
 This outdoor swimming complex was built in an Art Deco style with a main building backing onto the cliffs and changing rooms to its left hand side.
 It is considered by Historic Environment Scotland to be the best example of only three surviving outdoor seaside pools in Scotland, the others being at Stonehaven and Gourock.

 The design of the pool was a clever use of pumped sea water to fill the pools, and flooding of the main pool at high tide to flush out the old water.
 The main pool had a diving board at the deep end and a child's chute at the shallow end, though both are now missing.
 The second-largest pool was a boating pool with the two remaining pools being paddling pools.

-The complex is now in some disrepair with a mixture of weathering, rock falls and vandalism being the main causes.
+The complex is now in the process of being repaired with the help of Friends of Tarlair.

 Channel 4 television made "Tarlair Outdoor Pool" the subject of the third episode of a series of six documentary films on "Britain's Abandoned Playgrounds".
 The site also features in the Stuart MacBride novel, "The Missing and the Dead", when a child's body is found in the pool.